 Verum has focused on researching the best affordable machines with the view of recommending models that make wonderful coffee but don’t break the bank.

 Starting with a long list of models, we crunched specifications, compared features and gauged owner opinion.
-Clearly, it’s all about the coffee.
-The better the espresso extraction, the better the machine.
+Ultimately, it’s all about the coffee.
+The right bean & grind followed by the perfect espresso extraction is what counts.
 There’s a long list of details which add up to make this happen, including pressure, temperature & functional design.
 Beyond great coffee, there are three further aspects to consider.

 To summarise, the four principle considerations are espresso quality, adaptability, longevity & physical size.
 The details that add up to deliver these principles makes for a long list.
 To save you time & money, read on to see which is the best espresso machine for you.